MTD software · Landlord guide · 2026

 What software do landlords need for MTD Income Tax?

 Landlords need HMRC-recognised MTD-compatible software that can: maintain digital records of rental income and expenses, create a compliant digital link from those records to HMRC, and submit quarterly updates via the MTD API.
-Common options include Xero, FreeAgent, QuickBooks, and specialist property management platforms with an MTD bridging product.
+Common options include all-in-one cloud bookkeeping platforms and specialist property management platforms with an MTD bridging product.
 You cannot use paper records or unsupported spreadsheets alone.

 Can I use a spreadsheet for MTD as a landlord?